 Advances in Unsaturated Geotechnics

-Edited by Charles D. Shackelford; Sandra L. Houston; Nien-Yin Chang
+Edited by Charles D. Shackelford, Sandra L. Houston, and Nien-Yin Chang

 Geotechnical Special Publications (GSP) GSP 99